 - Efforts to counter violent extremism (CVE), including through counter-narratives, could be increased inside correction facilities and extended to pre-detention areas.

-- The DRWG should continue to address core issues, including implementing good practices on securing, managing, rehabilitating and reintegrating terrorist offenders.
+- Addressing core issues, including implementing good practices on securing, managing, rehabilitating and reintegrating terrorist offenders.

 In addition, the Working Group conducted a desktop exercise that aimed to examine the characteristics of different types of terrorist inmates, including “Foreign Terrorist Fighters” (FTFs), and identify ways to tailor security and detainee management approaches to suit.